Buckminsterfullerene: Endohedral fullerenes

+Boron fullerenes

+Predictions of boron fullerenes began in 2007 when researchers Nevill Szwacki, Arta Sadrzadeh, and Boris Yakobson from Rice University proposed a stable cage of 80 boron atoms with the same structure as C_{60} but with an additional boron atom at the center of each hexagon.
+The existence of the B_{80} fullerene was debated, as subsequent density functional theory calculations found it to be significantly less stable than other configurations of 80 boron atoms; this may be due to errors in the calculated bond lengths.
+A smaller configuration of 40 boron atoms (borospherene) was observed in 2014, however it lacked the icosahedral symmetry of C_{60}.

+The B_{80} buckyball was first observed in 2026 by a team led by Lai-Sheng Wang at Brown University, using a laser to vaporize a boron target in a helium carrier gas mixed with argon to cool the resulting clusters.
+The photoelectron spectrum of the B_{80}^{−} anion showed a few sharp peaks, indicating a symmetric structure.
+Of the candidate structures, only the simulated spectrum of the buckyball agreed with the experimental result.

-Potential applications in technology
+Potential applications

+In technology

 The optical absorption properties of C_{60} match the solar spectrum in a way that suggests that C_{60}-based films could be useful for photovoltaic applications.
 Because of its high electronic affinity it is one of the most common electron acceptors used in donor/acceptor based solar cells.
 Conversion efficiencies up to 5.7% have been reported in C_{60}–polymer cells.

-Potential applications in health
+In health

 Ingestion and risks

 C_{60} is sensitive to light, so leaving C_{60} under light exposure causes it to degrade, becoming dangerous.
 The ingestion of C_{60} solutions that have been exposed to light could lead to developing cancer (tumors).
 So the management of C_{60} products for human ingestion requires cautionary measures such as: elaboration in very dark environments, encasing into bottles of great opacity, and storing in dark places, and others like consumption under low light conditions and using labels to warn about the problems with light.

-Solutions of C_{60} dissolved in olive oil or water, as long as they are preserved from light, have been found nontoxic to rodents.

 Otherwise, a study found that C_{60} remains in the body for a longer time than usual, especially in the liver, where it tends to be accumulated, and therefore has the potential to induce detrimental health effects.